This post may contain affiliate links.

 Curry and rice is the staple meal of most Sri Lankans but it can be tricky to find in tourist restaurants.
 Along the beach, you’ll find a wide variety of curries, vegetarian, meat and seafood along with the typical tourist menu of sweet and sour and chow mein.

-Breakfast often involves string hoppers served with curry and fresh sambal.
-This is one of my favourite dishes in the world, not just in Sri Lanka.
+Sri Lankan breakfast often involves string hoppers served with curry and fresh sambal.
+This is one of my favourite breakfasts in the world, not just in Sri Lanka.
 We’re trying to recreate this dish at home using an idyappam maker, I’ll publish those results soon.
-We also have a post covering facts about Sri Lankan food.
+We also have a post covering facts about Sri Lankan food and one on things to do in Sri Lanka.
+Look out for hoppers in Sri Lanka, they come in various forms.

 Cambodian food isn’t nearly as famous as the cuisines from neighbouring Vietnam and Thailand.
 However, there are interesting traditional Khmer foods to try.

-Again, we discovered Cambodian cooking by taking a cooking class in beautiful Battambang.
-Fish amok this dish is worth trying when you visit.
+Again, we discovered local Cambodian food by taking a Cambodian cooking class in beautiful Battambang.
+Fish amok is a classic and this dish is worth trying when you visit.

 Salt has been produced in Cambodia for thousands of years along with pepper.
-In Kampot and Kep in coastal Cambodia we visited a magnificent sea food market and visited salt and pepper production areas.
+In Kampot and Kep Cambodia on the coast we visited a magnificent seafood market and toured the salt and pepper production areas.
 Due to climate change, 2018 saw almost no salt produced in the region due to rain at the wrong times

 Like Cambodia, Laos doesn’t have such a strong global food reputation.
 It does, however, have much to offer the foodie traveller.
-See our post on Laos street food.
+See our posts on Laos street food and food in Laos.
+You can get just about any cuisine in Laos and the history of this country mixed Chinese, Thai, Cambodian, French and even Indian influences.

 With the vast empty distances of Australia, it is worth noting you may go a long way between good restaurants.
 For example, Cape York has very limited food options over the near 1000km of the road from Cairns or Port Douglas.